How I learned to love backpacking?

 So I heard the most outrageous story the day before departure in Nikkaluokta.
 One guy hiked the trail last year with a duffle bag and carried two plastic shopping bags.
 Don’t be that guy!
 Also, judging by the stories I heard about the treacherous weather in 2018 and the amount of hardship, I can hardly believe it.
 I don’t know if this guy made it.
 (I also don’t know if this is one of the Fjallraven Classic, “urban” legends).
 If anyone can enlighten me on this story and if it’s true (pictures appreciated) – please do!

-For once in my life, I had literally everything I needed for a trip and it all worked perfectly (except for one item, to be revealed later).
+For once in my life, I packed literally everything I needed for a trip.
+It all worked perfectly (except for one item, to be revealed later).
 I pulled out all the stops to make sure I would be safe, warm, and comfortable.
 Je ne regrette rien.
-Yes, my pack was 13.5 kilos and I would’ve loved it to be around 10 but if the weather had taken a really bad turn?
+Yes, my pack was 13.5 kilos and I would’ve loved it to be around 10.
+But if the weather had taken a really bad turn?
 Let’s just say, I prefer some extra weight to hypothermia.
 Even though it’s apparently not a bad way to go.
 You fall asleep quite peacefully after the initial painful freezing of extremities…

 Anyway, prepare to be shamed repeatedly by those who carry less.
 An annoying game of kilo competition begins as soon as you join the Facebook page and builds to become particularly intense on start day.
 I had one man ask me my pack weight and when it was the same as his he began to go into a long list of excuses as to why he had so much weight.
 Finally, I looked at him and said, please stop – you’re stressing me out.
 We’ll be fine.
 I felt a little like a psychologist giving a motivational talk.
 Don’t listen to everyone.
 Do you.
 (Don’t go nuts on weight either).